zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 <script type="text/javascript" src="../../assets/js/Ellipsoids/EllipsoidRaytracer.js" config="2" inverted="enabled" projector="enabled" projectorFoV="120" orbit="enabled"></script>

 This configuration is a special case of an optical system called an "Offner Relay".
-Convex mirrors inserted into the optical path tend to reverse the aberrations caused by the convex mirrors (and visa-versa).
+Convex mirrors inserted into the optical path tend to reverse the aberrations caused by the concave mirrors (and visa-versa).

+#### The Only Limit Is Your Imagination

+<script type="text/javascript" src="../../assets/js/Ellipsoids/EllipsoidRaytracer.js" config="3" inverted="enabled" projector="enabled" projectorFoV="120" orbit="enabled"></script>